 In the end, we’ll never really know for sure… at least, not until someone clones or finds a live dinosaur.

 A little while back, National Geographic did a mocumentary (a documentary but with a lot of acting and whatnot) about what it would be like to dissect a Tyrannosaurus rex, they called the show “T-rex Autopsy”.
 It didn’t really get much acclaim or push any newfangled theories to the eyes of the public, it more or less just put together everything we think we know about dinosaur biology.
-Not for the feint of heart, but certainly interesting enough to keep one watching (note, you might want to turn the annotations off at the start).
+Not for the faint of heart, but certainly interesting enough to keep one watching.

-This has been Dinosaur Anatomy, this has been me, and you’ve been reading Palaeontology Made Easy.
+This has been Dinosaur Anatomy, this has been me, and you’ve been reading Dinosaurs Made Easy.